-Light emissions

-Spill response activities will involve the use of vessels which are required at a minimum, to display navigational lighting.
-Vessels may operate in close proximity to shoreline areas during spill response activities.
+Light emissions Spill response activit lighting.
+Vessels may ies will involve the use of vessels which are required at a minimum, to display navigational operate in close proximity to shoreline areas during spill response activities.
 Spill response activities will also involve onshore operations including the use of vehicles and temporary camps which may require lighting.

-- + Fauna (including Threatened/ Migratory/ Local Fauna)

-- + Protected Areas

-- + Socio-Economic Receptors

-Lighting may cause behavioural changes to fish and sharks, birds and marine turtles which can have a heightened consequence during key life-cycle activities, for example turtle nesting and hatching.
+Potential receptors + Fauna (including Threatened/ Migratory/ Local Fauna) + Protected Areas + Socio-Economic Receptors Lighting may cause behavioural changes to fish and sharks, birds and marine turtles which can have a heightened consequence during key life-cycle activities, for example turtle nesting and hatching.
 Turtles and birds, which includes threatened and migratory fauna (Section 0), have been identified as key fauna susceptible to lighting impacts during spill response activities.
 Section 6.3 provides further detail on the nature of impacts to fish and sharks, birds and marine turtles.